 The Price of Cave Diving

-The courses vary in price depending where and with which agency you enroll.
-The course is generally divided in 3 parts; “cavern”, “intro to cave” and “full cave”.
-It is recommended to first take “cavern” and “intro to cave” which takes 5 to 10 days and then do some cave diving at this level.
+The courses vary in price depending on where and with which agency you enroll.
+The course is generally divided into 3 parts; “cavern”, “intro to the cave” and “full cave”.
+It is recommended to first take “cavern” and “intro to the cave” which takes 5 to 10 days and then do some cave diving at this level.
 After getting some experience in different caves, the “full cave” course can follow which takes a further 4 to 6 days.

 Here's more on Cave Diving: First Time Cave Training In The Cenotes.